abogutalan/flask-cis3210-labs/README.txt

 Abdullah Ogutalan
 1109732  👨‍💻

-LAB 9:
+LAB 10: (See the steps of Lab 8 first below to run the program)
-- After doing the steps of Lab 8 explained below, clicking the image will show it in full screen and the program deletes the selected image.
+- Displays the details when a mouse hovers over the image in all browsers by obtaining all those information from Flickr API.

 LAB 8:
 - Once you run the program, you will see two input